KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Now we create the ground, it’s easy.
+#### Create the Ground

-X position is middle of canvas, height is canvas height minus half of the ground thickness (because position is center of the rectangle).
+The `X` position is the middle of the canvas and the height is the canvas height minus half of the ground thickness (because the position is the center of the rectangle).

-Size X is canvas width, Size Y is ground thickness.
+Size `X` is the canvas width, size `Y` is the ground thickness.

 ```
 // Create Ground
 {
-    // Ground expands to whole canvas width so position is middle of it,
+    // The ground expands to the whole canvas width, so the position is in the center X value of the canvas,
-    // But position Y is at bottom of the screen so it's full canvas_height minus half of the ground thickness transform::position_2d pos{canvas_width * 0.5f, canvas_height - constants.ground_thickness * 0.5f};
+    // Position Y is at the bottom of the screen, so the height is the full canvas_height minus half of the ground thickness transform::position_2d pos{canvas_width * 0.5f, canvas_height - constants.ground_thickness * 0.5f};

     // Size X is full canvas but the height is defined in constants